Skip to content

 • Teachable/Kajabi: Best for online courses

-• Etsy: Good for templates, printables, and creative products
+• Etsy: Strong for templates, printables, and creative products

 • Shopify: Best for a fully branded store

-• Your own website: Maximum control and no platform fees
+• Your own website: Maximum control, no platform fees

 Income Stream #5: Platform Revenue (Ad Revenue and Creator Funds)

-It’s very positive and comforting to know that most major platforms now pay creators directly — and while platform revenue is rarely life-changing on its own, it adds meaningful income on top of your other streams.
+Most major platforms now pay creators directly.
+Platform revenue is rarely life-changing on its own, but it adds meaningful income on top of your other streams — often from content you’ve already created.

 Platform-Specific Revenue

 • YouTube AdSense: The gold standard.
-Once you hit 1,000 subscribers and 4,000 watch hours, you earn from ads.
+Once you hit 1,000 subscribers and 4,000 watch hours, you earn from every ad view.
 CPMs range from $2–$15+ depending on your niche.

 • TikTok Creativity Program: Pays significantly better than the old Creator Fund for longer-form content.

-• Instagram Reels bonuses: Instagram periodically offers bonus programs for Reels creators.
+• Instagram Reels bonuses: Periodically offered for Reels creators.

 • Spotify for podcasters: Ad revenue from podcast listens.